rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 **Side-Note:**
 _parsec_ and _megaparsec_ packages implemented sophisticated ways to provide better error messages by looking at things like longest parsed path.
-Lack of backtracking is what makes the _(maga)parsec_ `Parser` not a lawful _Alternative/MonadPlus_.
+Lack of backtracking is what makes the _(maga)parsec_ `Parser` not a fully lawful _Alternative/MonadPlus_ (violating _right zero_).
 The _megaparsec_ haddock suggest adding `try` to improve the lawfulness.
 Adding `try` can mess up error messages.
 There appears to be an interesting pragmatic trade-off: _good error messages_ vs _more lawful alternative behavior_.
 A great, related, reading is: [_add_blank_target Parsec: “try a <|> b” considered harmful](http://blog.ezyang.com/2014/05/parsec-try-a-or-b-considered-harmful/).

 A random advice from a discussion about _attoparsec_ errors: